 A long resume allows job seekers to offer further insight and elaboration in regard to their experience and qualifications.
 It also permits them to give extra information about their achievements.
 This can be especially helpful when applying for senior-level positions or advancing your career in academia.

-Yet, there exist some essential guidelines to remember when constructing a three-page resume:
+Yet, there exist some essential guidelines to remember when writing a resume in general and constructing a three-page resume:

 Note: If your resume is for academic purposes and is longer than three pages, you should consider writing a CV instead.